Octopodo/kt-testing-suite-core/docs/core.md

 ### TestRunner

 Class for running test suites and displaying results.
+You can customize the output using a [Reporter](reporters.md).

+**Constructor:**
+`new TestRunner(reporter?: TestReporter, filter?: string)`

+- `reporter`: Optional.
+Defaults to `ConsoleReporter`.
+- `filter`: Optional.
+A case-insensitive string.
+Only tests whose full name (including suite descriptions) contains this string will be executed.

 **Properties:**